dt-apac-services/training-log-monitoring/README.md

 > Note: Work in progress

+> Note: This is not an official guide.
+Please see [Log Monitoring](https://www.dynatrace.com/support/help/shortlink/log-monitoring-hub) for Dynatrace official documentation.

 This course covers Dynatrace Log Monitoring capability.

-Please read this together with Dynatrace documentation.
+Please read this together with Official Dynatrace documentation - [Log Monitoring](https://www.dynatrace.com/support/help/shortlink/log-monitoring-hub)

 ## Table of Contents: